kenobech/DigitalSalesAnalysis/README.md

 ## Key Analytical Findings
+* **High-Level KPIs**
+* Total Customers: 8946
+* Total Revenue: $74.17M
+* Total Transactions: 294K
+* Marketing Channels: 8
+* Marketing Platforms: 6

+* **Key Insights**
+* Top Revenue Countries
+China leads clearly in revenue.
+Followed closely by Indonesia and then Russia.

+* Product Performance
+Content Calenda Pro, Webinar: Launch Your First Course and, Habit Tracker for Creators are the best performing products in revenue generation.

+* Marketing Channels
+Affiliate Marketing is the best marketing channel.
+The rest perform in a similar manner because their revenue are similar.

+* Marketing Platforms
+Teachable, Direct and, shopify Platforms are the best in revenue generation.

+* Gender Breakdown
+Male and Female customers are neck-to-neck ($33.69M & $32.16M).
+The other gender groups contribute less than $2M each.

+**Business Value and Performance Analysis**
+The revenue generated shows a strong base line, indicating success in digital sales.
+There is a health product-market fit as indicated by the high volume of transactions.
+As for the top revenue countries, localize marketing in China, Indonesia and, Russia.
+More marketing focus should be done in lower yielding countries to increase revenue.
+Promote the top three products agressively.
+To boost the value perception of the other products, they should be bundled.

 * **Customer Trends**:
   * Highest customer base: China, Indonesia, and Russia.
   * Gender: Males and females were nearly equally distributed.
 Agender customers were least represented.
   * All customers completed at least one transaction, indicating 100% conversion.